+Cockpit bolsters are standard with the 277 CC.
 The bolsters in the rear cockpit above the vertical rod storage are hard mounted to the gunwale boards and are designed to stay on the boat.
-The bow bolsters, with the optional bow cushions, can be removed for storage by carefully gripping the bottom side of the cushion with your hands spread a comfortable length apart and lifting up.
+The bow bolsters can be removed for storage by carefully gripping the bottom side of the cushion with your hands spread a comfortable length apart and lifting up.
 You will feel the cushion release.
-To put the bow bolsters back on the boat line up the holes on the backside of the bolsters with the top of the clips on the gunwales.
+To put the bow bolsters back on the boat line up the holes on the backside of the bolsters with the the top of the clips on the gunwales.
 Push the cushion in and down on the clips until the cushion will not go down any further.
 You should feel the bolster lock in place.